microsoft/semantic-kernel/docs/decisions/0024-multi-modal-requirements.md

 - ITextCompletion
 - IChatCompletion
+- And _maybe_ IAIService

-\_All other services (e.g., IImageGeneration) are marked experimental, so they can be ignored for right now.
+_All other services (e.g., IImageGeneration) are marked experimental, so they can be ignored for right now._

 ### Requirement #3: Make it easy to select a service with a required return type